Lineage-org/.github/README.md

 - **Safety Assurance**: Prevents breaking dependency updates from reaching baseline repositories
 - **Automatic Execution**: Only runs on Dependabot PRs, requires no manual intervention

-This ensures that all GitHub Actions dependencies used across NixLine workflows remain functional after updates.
+This ensures that all GitHub Actions dependencies used across Lineage workflows remain functional after updates.

 ### Adding New Workflows